Grow A Bountiful Harvest Of Garlic And Potatoes With Companion Planting

 5 different images of "garlic and potatoes companion planting" from Pinterest:

-• Image 1: This image shows a row of garlic plants growing next to a row of potatoes.
+- Image 1: This image shows a row of garlic plants growing next to a row of potatoes.
 The caption of the image says, "Garlic and potatoes are a great companion planting duo.
 Garlic deters pests that love to eat potatoes, and potatoes help to keep the soil loose and aerated for garlic."
-Image of Garlic and potatoes companion planting image 1

-• Image 2: This image shows a close-up of garlic and potato plants growing together.
+- Image 2: This image shows a close-up of garlic and potato plants growing together.
 The caption of the image says, "Garlic and potatoes are both members of the Allium family, so they have similar growing requirements.
 They also benefit each other by deterring pests and diseases."
-Image of Garlic and potatoes companion planting image 2

-• Image 3: This image shows a garden bed with garlic and potato plants growing together.
+- Image 3: This image shows a garden bed with garlic and potato plants growing together.
 The caption of the image says, "This is my garlic and potato bed.
 I planted the garlic in the fall and the potatoes in the spring.
 They're doing great so far!"
-Image of Garlic and potatoes companion planting image 3

-• Image 4: This image shows a diagram of the companion planting benefits of garlic and potatoes.
+- Image 4: This image shows a diagram of the companion planting benefits of garlic and potatoes.
 The diagram shows that garlic deters pests such as aphids, beetles, and mosquitoes, while potatoes help to repel nematodes.
-Image of Garlic and potatoes companion planting image 4

-• Image 5: This image shows a table of the companion planting benefits of garlic and potatoes.
+- Image 5: This image shows a table of the companion planting benefits of garlic and potatoes.
 The table shows that garlic and potatoes are both beneficial to each other, and they can help to deter pests and diseases.
-Image of Garlic and potatoes companion planting image 5

 Post a Comment for "Grow A Bountiful Harvest Of Garlic And Potatoes With Companion Planting"